Hanover–Würzburg high-speed railway: Passenger services

 The overlapping of several lines creates at least one hourly service between the intermediate stations of the new line, in the section between Fulda and Hanover at least two pairs of trains run per hour, between Kassel and Göttingen three.
-In addition, a few trains run between Göttingen and Würzburg as or services, some on weekends, some as repeaters.
+In addition, a few trains run between Göttingen and Würzburg as services, some on weekends, some as repeaters.

 The two daily ICE Sprinter train pairs between Frankfurt am Main and Berlin and the ICE Sprinter from Hamburg via Hanover to Frankfurt also use the route.
 Some Intercity trains also run over the line.
 In the 1990s, some Interregio lines also ran over the line.
 Regional traffic only takes place on short sections between the stations and nearby links to the older lines, for example between Ihringshausen and Kassel-Wilhelmshöhe.

 With three scheduled ICE train pairs per hour in each direction, the section between the Hildesheim loop near Hanover and Fulda is the busiest section of the new line.
 With one pair of trains running every hour, the approximately 60 km long new line section between Fulda and the Nantenbach Curve near Gemünden is the section of the line that is least utilised by scheduled passenger traffic.

 In passenger traffic, a slight decrease in the number of trains is expected in the southern section of the line by 2030 (as of 2018).